HR Record Retention Guidelines for 2026

 Human Resources Paperwork

-Keeping records longer than necessary also creates unnecessary risks, increasing the chances of data breaches and complicating efforts to stay organized.
-By implementing and closely following strict retention policies, HR can minimize these risks and ensure records are only kept for as long as legally required.
+It can be tempting to keep everything forever, but holding onto records longer than necessary comes with its own risks.
+It can increase the likelihood of data breaches and make it harder to stay organized as files continue to accumulate.
+By implementing and closely following strict retention policies, HR teams can reduce that risk and ensure records are only kept as long as legally required.

 Jump to Document Retention Periods